clugg/sm-json/README.md

 * Any singular value not contained with a structure (e.g. `"string"`, `1`, `0.1`, `true`, `false`, `null`, etc.)
 * Escaping/unescaping unicode values in strings (\uXXXX)

+Additionally, users may opt to allow for `'single quote strings'` during decoding by setting `JSON_ALLOW_SINGLE_QUOTES = true` in their code (it is already declared by the library, defaulting to `false`).
+A mixture of single and double quoted strings can be used in a structure (e.g. `['single', "double"]`) as long as quotes are matched correctly.
+Note that encoded output will still use double quotes, and unescaping of single quotes in double quoted strings does not occur.

 Table of Contents
 =================